GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/java/index.md

     </VirtualHost>
     ```

-## oxd Server Methods
+## Endpoints

-The oxd server provides the following six methods for authenticating users with an OpenID Connect Provider (OP):
+The oxd-server and oxd-https-extension provide the following methods for authenticating users with an OpenID Connect Provider (OP):

 - [Register Site](../../oxd-server/api/#register-site)
 - [Update Site Registration](../../oxd-server/api/#update-site-registration)